 In order to enter the post-processor, click on the ‘Post-process results’ option:

 The first thing we might see is the whole domain, colored with pressure values.
-We can change the coloring, as shown in the next section, or use other features, under Add Filter, and selecting one of the available choices.
+We can change the coloring, as shown in the next section, or use other features, in the Filters toolbar, and select one of the available choices.

 Initially, click on the walls of the flow domain, right-click on the screen, and choose ‘Hide selection’, so only the Formula Student car is visible: